-The Peruvian postal service, known as SerPost, has a bad reputation among some of its customers for unnecessary delays, inconvenient pickup, and even the occasional lost package.
+The Peruvian postal service, known as SerPost, has a bad reputation among some of its customers, including many people on the Expat Peru forums, for unnecessary delays, inconvenient pickup, and lost or damaged packages.
 That said, many people use SerPost for a wide variety of parcel deliveries without ever having a problem.
-In our own experience, despite its shaky reputation, receiving or sending packages and mail within Peru and to most international locations usually goes off without a hitch.
-That is – if you’re in central neighborhoods in Lima, or other major urbs throughout the country.
+In our own experience, despite its shaky reputation, receiving or sending packages and mail within Peru and to most international locations usually goes off without a hitch That is – if you’re in central neighborhoods in Lima, or other major urbs throughout the country.

 When receiving mail, smaller packages and envelopes will usually be delivered directly to the address.
 Anything larger than shoebox size (or if there’s a suspected high priced item inside) will require customer pick up from the local SerPost office.
 You’ll receive a postcard to advise you when the package arrives.
 At pick-up, you’ll need to show a DNI, passport or Carné de Extranjería, and will be required to pay the custom fees, if any.
 They might also open the package in front of you to verify the contents.